craigem/blog/content/drafts/purescript/purescript-wp2-ng2-ts.md

 ### Kicking the tyres

-If your development server isn't running, you can start it by typing ``npm start`` at the root of the project.
+If your development server isn't running, you can start it by typing ``$ npm start`` at the root of the project.

 On the 'Home' page of the web-app, you should be able to type something into the 'Local State' text field and click the ``Submit Value`` button.
 As you type you should see the ``localState`` being updated with the latest value.
 Typing "Turbo" should take this:
 ```javascript